ignatiusmb/mauss.dev/content/help.md

 ## [Curated](curated)

 Curated page consists of things I find interesting or worthwhile to be compiled into its own dedicated timeless post, so it shouldn't matter when it's being read.
-It also hosts the special [Monthly Digests](curated/monthly), subscribe so you'll get the latest curation at the start of every month.
+It also hosts the special [Monthly Digests](curated/monthly), subscribe so you'll get the latest digests at the start of every month.

 ### Monthly Digests